 The presidency comprises three members, one Bosniak, one Croat and one Serb.

-The Bosniak and Croat candidates are elected by residents of the Federation of Bosnia and Herzegovina, while the Serb is elected by residents of the separate Republica Srpska.
+The Bosniak and Croat candidates are elected by residents of the Federation of Bosnia and Herzegovina, while the Serb is elected by residents of Republica Srpska.

 Republica Srpska has close ties with neighbouring Serbia, and by extension Russia.
-The Bosnian Serbs are fiercely independent, and threats to secede are a common occurrence.
+The Bosnian Serbs are fiercely independent, and threats of secession are never far away.

 Serbs, Croats and Bosnian Muslims have a complicated history, to say the least.
 The fact that the three ethnic groups have wound up in an uneasy union is a quirk resulting from the troubled peace brought to the Balkans following the fallout from the collapse of Yugoslavia.

-But how and why was the modern state of Bosnia and Herzegovina spawned?
+But how and why was the modern state of Bosnia and Herzegovina created?

 The Bosnian ‘region’ has been contested since the middle ages, from the Hungarians to the Byzantines to the Croats.

 While independent or autonomous Bosnian Kingdoms did emerge, the region was vulnerable to outside influence.
-The Bosnian Church was considered heretical by the Roman Catholic Church, meaning Bosnia did not have the strong religious societal structures which underpinned much of Europe at the time.
+The Bosnian Church was considered heretical by the Roman Catholic Church, meaning Bosnia did not enjoy the same religious societal structures that underpinned much of Europe at the time.